Virginia 2018 Election Results, News, Candidates & Polls

-Voters head to the polls in several states on June 12, including Maine, Nevada, North Dakota, South Carolina, and Virginia, where NBC News is following Senate and House races.
+Voters headed to the polls in several states Tuesday, including Maine, Nevada, North Dakota, South Carolina, and Virginia, where Corey Stewart, a Donald Trump-supporting immigration hardliner who campaigned on keeping Confederate monuments, narrowly won the GOP U.S. Senate primary, according to an NBC News projection.

-Several Republicans — including Corey Stewart, the far-right candidate who held an event last year with the white supremacist who would go on to coordinate the deadly "Unite the Right" rally — are competing for the opportunity to challenge Sen. Tim Kaine, D-Va., who is running for re-election unopposed.
+He will go up against incumbent Democratic Sen. Tim Kaine this fall.

-In the Democratic race to take on Rep. Barbara Comstock, R-Va., one of the most vulnerable GOP incumbents this cycle, the top candidates are state Sen. Jennifer Wexton, former state Department official Alison Friedman and Iraq-Afghanistan war veteran Dan Helmer.
+Get more live results from Virginia House and Senate primary races below.

 Senate